Shaun Rogers (American football): Cleveland Browns

 On February 29, 2008, Rogers was traded to the Cleveland Browns in exchange for Leigh Bodden and 2008 3rd round pick Andre Fluellen.
 The Browns ran a 3-4 defense, as opposed to the 4-3 defense Rogers played in for Detroit, and Rogers became the Browns' 3-4 nose tackle.
 In 2008, Rogers finished with 76 tackles (61 solo), 4.5 sacks, and 4 pass deflections in 16 games and was selected as a Pro Bowl reserve.
 On November 30, 2009, Rogers was placed on Injured Reserve due to a broken leg.
 He finished the 2009 season with 36 tackles (27 solo), 2 sacks, and 1 pass deflection.
 During the 2010 offseason, Rogers was involved in trade rumors, but the Browns ultimately decided to keep him and move him to 3-4 defensive end, which was believed to better suit his skills than the nose tackle position.
 On February 9, 2011, Rogers was released by the Browns.

 New Orleans Saints

 On March 1, 2011, the Saints signed Rogers to a one-year contract worth $4 million.
-It has been reported that he was offered $6 million to play elsewhere, but ultimately decided to play for the Saints.
-After a disappointing 2011 campaign, the Saints elected to not resign Rogers.
+It has been reported that he was offered $6 million to play elsewhere, but ultimately decided to play for the Saints to be closer to his family.
+Rogers decided not to resign to Saints after on ed year.